 Internal triggers can be strategy based when something is changed wither in the digital strategy or in the business strategy.
 From the business point of view there might be a strategic need for a change to increase the profitability by modernizing the production or reshaping the organization structure.
 Digital strategy might be built according to the previously mentioned technological development and digitalization needs.
 Internal triggers can also come from the workforce or redesigning the organizations, office layout or functions.
 Workforce can be changing because of the retirements or changing the jobs or there can be a new chief who wants to change the organization and the functions to correspond more his/her leadership style.
-Redundancies because of the industrial and financial reasons can cause a need to reorganize the tasks in order to find a way to work with the limited resources.
+Redundancies because of the tasks in order to find a way to work with the limited resources.
 (Senior & Fleming 2006, 30-31.)